 again.
 The result was a final glaze effect of extraordinary depth and brilliance.”

-I purchased this example on eBay, and here is how it was described by the knowledgeable
+I purchased this example (shown also just above with cousins) on eBay, and here is how it was described by the knowledgeable

 seller: “1845 VERY Rare SIGNED NORTON COW CREAMER BENNINGTON GREAT COLOR.
 This is one of the earliest